-After pickup from your Melbourne hotel, you’ll travel inland through the Western district, stopping for morning tea in Colac, before connecting to the Great Ocean Road, a famously scenic 150-mile (243-km) route that runs along the southwestern coast.
+After leaving the city of Melbourne behind, you'll travel inland through the Western district, stopping for morning tea in Colac, before connecting to the Great Ocean Road, a famously scenic 150 mile(243 km) route that runs along the southwestern coast.

 As you drive, you’ll stop at iconic spots like the Twelve Apostles rock formations and the Gibson Steps, where you’ll can admire spectacular limestone cliffs and rock formations.
 Further down the road, you’ll reach Loch Ard Gorge, named after a famous 1878 shipwreck.
 Hear the story of the survivors of the wreck as you take in the scenery and learn about other famous spots nearby, including the Razorback, Island Arch, Muttonbird Island, Loch Ard Cemetery, the Blowhole and Thunder Cave.

 Midway along the coast you’ll drive through the Otway Ranges, known for lush rainforest and some of the tallest eucalyptus trees in Australia.
-You’ll then buzz through the quaint coastal townships of Apollo Bay and Lorne on the way to check out the Split Point Lighthouse at Aireys Inlet.
+Then it's off to see the coastal towns of Apollo Bay and Lorne.

 Throughout the day you’ll enjoy plenty of stops to take short walks, catch stunning views, and look for wildlife such as koalas and kangaroos.
 After a full day’s tour of scenic towns and beaches, you’ll stay overnight at the eastern end of the Great Ocean Road.
 Enjoy dinner as you relax in the evening.

 Overnight: BIG4 Beacon Resort, Queenscliff